PREMIER RACE TIMING & RUNNING

-There are a lot of benefits to timing your event with disposable chips.
-There is no need to collect the race tags worn by each runner, the order of finish cannot be altered by people getting out of order in the chute, results are normally calculated a bit faster, the results are posted online within 1-2 hours, runners can input their bib into laptops we provide at the site to see more detailed info on their race such as pace per mile, their age group ranking, etc).
+There are lots of benefits to timing with disposable chips.
+There is no need to collect the chips afterwards, the order of finish cannot be altered by people passing others in the chute, results are normally calculated a bit faster, the results are posted online within 1-2 hours (or immediately, with our “push” results system) and runners can see detailed info on their performance upon finishing (pace per mile, age group ranking, etc).
 Depending on the situation, we also often either display those results on a monitor or print them out and post them at the finish.
 In addition, the number of volunteers you need to supply PCS reduces to 1 or 2 at most.
 Another huge plus from chip timing is that it adjusts for how long it takes runners NOT on the starting line to get to the actual start line.
 This differential can be significant.
 The “net finish time” method will give runners a truer picture of what their time for that distance actually is.